top of page

 1. Convertibles, 2 seat coupes, super or turbo charged cars will NOT be permitted.

-2. Cars with four wheel steering from the OEM manufacturer will not be permitted.
-You may not adapt a four wheel steering car into a front wheel turn only.
+2. Cars with four-wheel steering from the OEM manufacturer will not be permitted.
+You may not adapt a four-wheel steering car into a front wheel turn only.

 3. These vehicles will remain stock, in their original form and shape.
 No alterations will be made to your cars, unless it is stated that you may do so.
+4 or 6 cylinder front wheel drive cars.
+No full size cars allowed.

 1. Although we are strongly encouraging people to build and work on their own cars, if you have little or no experience putting in a safe roll cage, contact a good welder to help you install a good quality roll cage, your racing seat, and your safety belt and window net mounts.
 Your seat and belts must be mounted to the roll cage.
 Not to floor pan.

-head, with the upper halo section constructed to give the driver plenty of head clearance & protection to provide safety in the event of a rollover.
+2. All cars will have a minimum of a 4post roll cage.
+The minimum round tubing (Square tubing will not be permitted) size is 1 1/2” x .095 thickness, no exhaust tubing or old rusty well pipe allowed.
+The rollover bar will be behind the driver’s head, with the upper halo section constructed to give the driver plenty of head clearance & protection to provide safety in the event of a rollover.
 All cars will have a minimum of 3 driver’s side door bars, as well as a single or an X door bar on the passenger side.
 A 30” wide by 12” tall by 1/8” thick driver’s side doorplate is required on all cars (minimum size).
 All doors must be bolted, welded or chained shut.
 The back of the seat must be secured to the horizontal back bar of your roll cage.
 An aluminum racing seat is mandatory.
-3. Front Hoops may be added for safety as well as keeping the car from bending so easy.
-1 3/4” round tubing maximum (no heavy square tubing or channel).
-You may build your radiator support rather than using the stock core supports.
-Stock bumpers & all front OEM sheet metal are still required.

 4. Rear bars will be a maximum of 1 3/4” round tubing (Square tubing will not be permitted).
 The rear bars may extend rearward from the top of the cage behind the driver, angling down to the rear of the trunk area.
 You may also have 2 bars extending back from the middle section of the back hoop, rearward.
 No bars may extend through the rear of your trunk area.
 Your may have an X in between your two rear diagonal bars.
 The rear strut towers may be supported with your back bars, to help keep your strut towers in place.
 We will be allowing bars to extend through the front and rear firewall, for added protection for the driver.
 These bars may attach to the strut towers, but may not go any farther.
 Cars must have shut off switch next to driver window which can easily be reached from the outside of the car by the safety crew.